DominykasPivo/MARP-Guide-RAG-Chatbot/docs/services/extraction/extraction-service.md

 ### Responsibility:
-Extracts raw text from ingested documents and preprocesses it into clean, chunkable text blocks.
+Extracts raw text from PDFs and cleans it for indexing service

 ### Data Owned:

-*   Processing metadata (chunk size, token count).
-*   Extracted text chunks (temporary store).
+*   Extracted document metadata (title, page_count, source_url - if available from the PDF)

 ### API Endpoints:
+-   [GET]  / – Home/status endpoint
--   [GET] /extract/status/{doc_id} – Get extraction job status.
+-   [GET]  /health – Health check by using the RabbitMQ status
+-   [POST] /extract - Extract text from a given document (REQUIRES document file_path IN JSON Format)